 The Complete Guide to Uluwatu Area Surf Spots

 Uluwatu is the most consistent surf location in the world.
-It’s home to a variety of different surf spots to suit all level, all nearby and easily accessible for the full range of surfing abilities from beginner, intermediate and advanced to expert big wave surfers and barrel riders.
+It’s home to a variety of different surf spots to suit all levels, all nearby and easily accessible for the full range of surfing abilities from beginner, intermediate and advanced to expert big wave surfers and barrel riders.
 Unlike most other surf locations, Uluwatu has spots that are close by which offer different sized waves of varying ability and work on different winds so there is nearly always a spot working for you on most days, whatever your ability and preferences.

 Whether you’re a beginner seeking to catch your first wave, an intermediate eager to progress, or an advanced surfer looking for a new challenge, you’ll find it all in Uluwatu.